Career

 - 1-year prior related work experience as a firefighter or volunteer firefighter preferred, preferably in Monroe County.

-- Upon becoming a charge paramedic, base salary will increase by 10 percent.
+- Upon becoming a Charge Paramedic, the base salary will be $72,304.90.

 Selection Process